Illinois Veterans' Home Libraries Illinois State Library

 Application and Reporting Forms

-Illinois Veterans’ Home Library grant applications are being offered in advance of the provision of the state budget for fiscal year 2017.
-The Illinois State Library makes these grant applications available so that award notification may be released when legislative and gubernatorial approval of an FY2017 appropriation is made.
+The Illinois Veterans’ Home Library grant application is being offered in advance of the provision of the state budget for fiscal year (FY) 2019.
+The Illinois State Library makes these grant applications available so that award notification may be released when legislative and gubernatorial approval of an FY 2019 appropriation is made.
 Obligations to fund this grant program will cease immediately without penalty or further payment being required if the Illinois General Assembly or the federal funding source fails to appropriate or otherwise make available sufficient funds.

 - Grant Reporting Forms